jagenjo/SillyServer.js/README.md

 	//new user!
 }

-//this methods is called when the server gets closed (its shutdown) server.on_close = function(){
+//this methods is called when the server gets closed (it shutdowns) server.on_close = function(){
   //server closed
 };